configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 Let's target users who are from the same company confidentially.
 However, text comparators don't support `CONTAINS` or `NOT CONTAINS` comparisons.
 How can we solve this?

 #### Solution
-You can add a custom attribute called `domain` and use only confidential comparators in the targeting rule.
+Let's add a custom attribute called `domain` and use only confidential comparators in the targeting rule.

 On the Dashboard:
 <img src="/docs/assets/targeting/targeting-rule/user-condition/user-condition-example1.jpg" className="zoomable" alt="User Condition Example" />

-In your code:
+In the code:

 ```js
 const userDomain = userEmail.split('@').pop();